From multiline queues to Macdonald polynomials via the exclusion process: Introduction and results

 We now define the weight of each multiline queue.
 Here we generalize Martin's ideas \cite{Martin} by adding parameters $q$ and $x_1,\ldots ,x_n$. \begin{definition} Given a multiline queue $Q$, we let $m_i$ be the number of balls in column $i$.
 We define the \emph{$\mathbf x$-weight} of $Q$ to be $\wt_x(Q) = x_1^{m_1} x_2^{m_2} \dots x_n^{m_n}$.

-We also define the \emph{$qt$-weight} of $Q$ by associating a weight to each nontrivial pairing $p$ of balls.
+We also define the \emph{$q,t$-weight} of $Q$ by associating a weight to each nontrivial pairing $p$ of balls.
 These weights are computed in order as follows.
 Consider the nontrivial pairings between rows $r$ and $r-1$.
 We read the balls in row $r$ in decreasing order of their label (from $L$ to $r$); within a fixed label, we read the balls from right to left.
 As we read the balls in this order, we imagine placing the strands pairing the balls one by one.
 The balls that have not yet been matched are considered \emph{free}.
 If pairing $p$ matches ball $b$ in row $r$ and column $c$ to ball $b'$ in row $r-1$ and column $c'$, then the free balls in row $r-1$ and columns $c+1, c+2,\dots, c'-1$ (indices considered modulo $n$) are considered \emph{skipped}.
-Note that the balls which are trivially paired between rows $r$ and $r-1$ are not considered free.
+When pairing balls of label $i$ between rows $r$ and $r-1$, trivially paired balls of label $i$ in row $r-1$ are not considered free.
 Let $i$ be the label of balls $b$ and $b'$.
 We then associate to pairing $p$ the weight

 Note that the extra factor $q^{i-r+1}$ appears precisely when the strand connecting $b$ to $b'$ wraps around the cylinder.